 Pundits, punters and armchair goalkeepers all expressed their opinion.
 But it was a sports psychologist that caught our attention.
 Since his interest was re-building Robert Green’s confidence with a focus on his confidence, control and commitment.
 Yes, Confidence, control and commitment.
 Each has a role in getting a player up to standard—whether it’s football, golf or tennis.

-And the same goes for presentations.
+And if confidence, control and commitment can raise your sports game, then the same goes for presentations.
 There’s little difference.
 Yes, your panic attack when presenting in front of the Board of Directors might not be as significant a blunder as the England goalkeeper’s.
 But it’s significant to you…and, importantly, the Directors.

 There are three main tips for building your PowerPoint presentation confidence:

 Be confident.
 Just remind yourself that you have the ability to present, to address an audience.
 Remind yourself that you know the tasks you have set: thank your audience, introduce your presentation, outline your main presentation points, and conclude your presentation.
 Then, tell yourself that you know how to carry out these tasks.

 Control.
 When you can control your situation you will be confident.
 That’s because your control comes from:

 It’s all about control and you don’t want a fear of public speaking.

 Commitment.
 Your commitment can’t be questioned.
 That’s because you are fully committed to your speech or your presentation.
 So, you must be committed to your mission and objectives.

 But, of course, you also know the value of your success.
 Your presentation’s success is a tangible net gain for you?
 A tick in the box.
 Perhaps, a 1-0 lead!
 And you certainly don't want to be sick as a parrot.

 Dissecting an England football performance is a messy task.
 But the sports psychology needed for players in the aftermath is ideal when you need to prepare for your next presentation.